Renewing Your CDL in North DakotaCompare Commercial Vehicle Insurance Rates in 3 Steps

 Renewing your hazardous materials endorsement takes some effort.
 Before you renew, you must pass a hazmat threat assessment and hazardous material knowledge (written) test.
 If you fail the test, you will be allowed to renew your CDL.
 But you will not be allowed to transport placarded hazardous materials until you pass the exam again.

-In addition, you must take another background check at a total cost of $89.25.
+In addition, you must take another background check.
 Due to the amount of time it takes for background checks, you should arrange for this at least a month before your endorsement expires.

 For hazmat questions you can call (877) 429-7746.

-You must self-certify your type of vehicle operation with the NDDOT by January 2014.
+You must self-certify your type of vehicle operation with the NDDOT.
 This means you must self-certify one of the following driving categories: